cloudmesh/cloudmesh-manual/docs-source/source/installation/os/install-macos.rst

 * https://www.python.org/downloads/

 to download the version you require.
-Wer recommend to use 3.8.2 or newer.
+Wer recommend to use 3.9.2 or newer.
+However we ran cloudmesh with earlier versions.
 Cloudmesh can also installed in anaconda, but you will have to use pip to install it in it.
-Please see the instructions fro anaconda.
+Please see the instructions for anaconda how to use pip in anaconda.

 Prerequisite venv